The deadline to submit a nomination for this prize was October 1, 2022. Nominations are no longer being accepted.

-To nominate a dissertation for the 2018-2019 Bernheimer Prize, please notify both the ACLA secretariat, Alexander Beecroft, and the chair of the committee by the deadline of October 1st, 2018.
+To nominate a dissertation for the 2019-2020 Bernheimer Prize, please notify both the ACLA Secretariat and the chair of the committee by the deadline of October 1st, 2019.

 Nominators should submit a letter or report of one or two pages, outlining the exceptional qualities of the nominated dissertation.
 Copies of the nominating letter should be sent, along with copies of the dissertation, to each member of the committee.
 If electronic copies of the materials are available, it is requested that in addition to the hard copies, the electronic copies be e-mailed to the members of the committee.

 2022-2023 Charles Bernheimer Prize Committee